-- Be in the same Region as the Local Notable; - Have no Enemy Unled Brigade or General present; - Not be a Fortress Area (including not in an Area with a Local Notable marker).
+- Be in the same Region as the Local Notable; - Have no Enemy Unled Brigade or General present;

+• Be in a non-Fortress Area (including not in an Area with a Local Notable marker).

 Campaign cards and Ops Card can be used to Raid using a number of different Local Notables equal to the type / value of the card.
 They Raid one after the other.
-A Discarded Event allows one Local Notable to Raid.
+A discarded Event allows one Local Notable to Raid.
 The Local Notable marker is not moved when Raiding.